-The jumping spider gets its name from its ability to jump that is uses to catch prey.
+Jumping spiders get their name from its ability to jump that is uses to catch prey.
+The most active time to see jumping spiders is duing the day.

 They have the best vision of any spider species and can detect movement up to 18” in distance.